streamnsight/vertexone-watersmart/README.md

-# Santa Cruz WaterSmart (Santa Cruz Municipal Utilities) data module
+# Vertex One WaterSmart (Water Utilities) data module

 This project aims at making data from the Santa Cruz Municipal Utilies website available for programatic use.